 To be honest, the overwhelming emotion was enthusiasm.
 I was working and studying at the same time, and I had many days where I would be at the university at 7 AM, then go to Execom at around 10-11, spend a few hours there and then go back to classes until the evening.
 The great part about it is that I never felt tired – it was an amazing source of energy at that point.

-From that point, you have quickly found yourself in a Lead role.
+From that point, you quickly found yourself in a Lead role.
 What was your motivation for your early growth?

-If you asked me then, I would probably say that I was driven by enthusiasm and the ambition to grow, but over the years I have found that I am a bit of a learning junkie.This has always lead me to zoom out more and more, to gauge the bigger picture.
+If you asked me then, I would probably have said that I was driven by enthusiasm and the ambition to grow, but over the years I have found that I am a bit of a learning junkie.This has always lead me to zoom out more and more, to gauge the bigger picture.
 I always wanted to understand all the sides.
 That isn’t always realistic, of course, but I always tried to go beyond what the job description is.
 I guess that’s what ultimately gave me the opportunity to lead on quite a few projects.
 I eventually became a Tech Lead, and in that role I was responsible for Execom’s entire Mobile team.

 How did this responsibility impact your perspective?